steven0323/Deep-Learning-Self-Driving-Simulator/README.md

-# ECS289-Deep_Learning
+# Deep_Learning
-ECS 289 Deep Learning from the University of California at Davis
+Deep Learning Project from the University of California at Davis